unfoldingWord/uw-content-validation/src/demos/repo-check/README.md

   // The location field appears in check messages to help the user locate the issue location="as specified in repo-check/README.md"

+  // Normally all books/files are checked for the repo
+  // NOTE: Setting these for repos not containing Bible books makes no difference skipOTBooks='false' // 'true' or 'false' skipNTBooks='false' // 'true' or 'false'

   // Normally links in files are downloaded to check that they really exist
   // disableAllLinkFetchingFlag='false' // 'true' or 'false'
   disableAllLinkFetchingFlag='false' // 'true' or 'false'